Gary Carter: 1984 season

-Carter hit a home run in the 1984 All-Star Game to give the NL a 2–1 lead that they would not relinquish, earning him his second All-Star game MVP award.
+Carter hit the decisive home run in the 1984 All-Star Game, earning him his second All-Star Game MVP award.
 Carter's 106 RBIs (an NL lead), 159 games played, .294 batting average, 175 hits and 290 total bases were personal highs.

 The 1984 Expos finished fifth in the NL East.
-At the end of the season, the rebuilding Expos chafed at Carter's salary demands and traded him in December to the Mets for Hubie Brooks, Mike Fitzgerald, Herm Winningham, and Floyd Youmans.
+At the end of the season, the rebuilding Expos chafed at Carter's salary demands and traded him in December to the Mets for Hubie Brooks, Mike Fitzgerald, Herm Winningham and Floyd Youmans.

 New York Mets

-In his first game with New York on April 9, 1985, he hit a tenth-inning home run off Neil Allen to give the Mets a 6–5 Opening Day victory over the St. Louis Cardinals.
-The Mets and Cardinals rivaled for the National League East championship, with Carter and ex-Cardinal first baseman Keith Hernandez leading NY.
-The season came down to the wire as the Mets won 98 games but lost the division by three games to the Cardinals.
+In his first game with New York on April 9, 1985, Carter hit a tenth-inning walk-off home run to give the Mets a 6–5 victory over the St. Louis Cardinals.
+The Mets and Cardinals rivaled for the National League East championship, with Carter and former Cardinals first baseman Keith Hernandez leading the Mets.
+The Mets won 98 games but lost a tight race for the division crown by three games to the Cardinals.
 Carter hit a career-high 32 home runs and drove in 100 runs.
-The Mets had three players finish in the top ten in NL MVP balloting that season (Dwight Gooden 4th, Carter 6th, and Hernandez 8th).
+The Mets had three players finish in the top ten in NL MVP balloting that season (Dwight Gooden fourth, Carter sixth and Hernandez eighth).

-1986 World Series Champions
+1986 World Series champions

 In 1986, the Mets won 108 games and took the National League East by 21 1/2 games over the Phillies.
 Carter suffered a postseason slump in the NLCS, batting .148.
 However, he hit a walk-off RBI single to win Game 5.
 Carter also had two hits in Game 6, which the Mets won in 16 innings.

 The Mets won the World Series in seven games over the Boston Red Sox.
-Carter batted .276 with nine RBIs in his first World Series, and hit two home runs over Fenway Park's Green Monster in Game Four.
+Carter batted .276 with nine RBIs in his first World Series and hit two home runs over Fenway Park's Green Monster in Game Four.
 He is the only player to hit two home runs in both an All-Star Game (1981) and a World Series game.
-Carter started a two-out rally in the tenth inning of Game 6, scoring the first of three Mets runs that inning on a single by Ray Knight.
+Carter started a two-out rally in the tenth inning of Game 6, scoring the first of three Mets runs in the inning on a single by Ray Knight.
 He also hit an eighth-inning sacrifice fly that tied the game.
 Carter finished third on the NL MVP ballot in 1986.